German language: Word order

 The flexible word order also allows one to use language "tools" (such as poetic meter and figures of speech) more freely.

 Auxiliary verbs

-When an auxiliary verb is present, it appears in second position, and the main verb appears at the end.
+When an auxiliary verb is present in the main clause, it appears in second position, and the main verb appears at the end.
 This occurs notably in the creation of the perfect tense.
 Many word orders are still possible: